Multi-Scalar Production At Large Center-Of-Mass Energy: Review of the Past Calculations

-These results had led to the conclusion that the cross-section can be written as the exponential of a function of $\lambda n$, and dubbed the Holy Grail function: \beq \sigma_n\propto e^{n F(\lambda n)} \eeq where the Holy Grail function, to first order, is
+These exponents sum all the loops contributions to all the loop orders.
+This had led to the conclusion that the cross section can be written as the exponential of a function of $\lambda n$, dubbed the Holy-Grail function, \beq \sigma_n\propto e^{F(\lambda n)/\lambda}, \eeq where the Holy-Grail function, $F$, is

-The higher loop corrections will be of order $(\lambda n)^2$ or greater.
-We can see that the tree calculations are a good approximation as long as $\lambda n <1$.
-For $\lambda n \approx 1$, the perturbation series will blow up and we need to consider non-perturbative approaches which we shall discuss in the next sections.
+This is a series in $\lambda n$.
+For $\lambda n \approx 1$, the series will blow up and we need to consider non-perturbative approaches which we shall discuss in the next sections\footnote{One can hope that summing to all order in $\lambda n$ gives a falling exponential in $n$ and this will avoid a unitarity violation.
+It is interesting to note that in the case of $\phi^6$ theory, it has been shown that the loop summation leads to a hyperbolic cosine~\cite{Schenk:2021yea,Khoze:2022fbf}.
+Hence, unitarity might not hold in this case even if we were able to sum to all order in $\lambda n$}.

 The threshold limit corresponds to the limit where the kinetic energy of the final particles vanishes.
-Unlike the amplitudes founds so far, the cross-sections at the threshold actually is zero, since there are no phase-space available.
-To find the cross-section slightly away from threshold, where we can still use the amplitudes, we will work in the approximation where all the final particles have the same average kinetic energy \beq \epsilon=\frac{E-n m}{n m} \eeq where $E$ is the energy of the incoming off-shell particle.
+The cross sections at the threshold actually is zero, since there are no phase-space available.
+To be able to find the cross section slightly away from threshold, we work in the approximation where all the final particles have the same average kinetic energy, \beq\nonumber \epsilon=\frac{E-n m}{n m}, \eeq where $E$ is the energy of the incoming off-shell particle.